ourjapanlife/findadoc-web/README.md

 Typescript types should ideally be located in the `./typedefs` folder.

-To easily sync object schemas used by our graphql api, we generate api schema types programmatically.
+To easily sync object schemas used by our graphql api, we generate api schema types by running:
-By running:

 ```bashrc
     yarn generate